 The file management component manages anything to do with computer files.
-When a file is created, file management is involved in the creation of the file, including where it is stored on a storage device.
+When a file is created, file management is involved in the file creation, including where it is stored on a storage device.
 When a file is modified, file management helps with the modification of the file.
 File management helps with deleting files and freeing up the space for another file to be stored there at a later time.

 The secondary storage management component works with storage devices, like a hard drive, USB flash drive, DVD drive, or floppy disk drive.
 While the file management component takes care of the actual files on the storage device, the secondary storage management component manages the storage device itself.
 It manages the available space, or free space, on the storage device and allocating space for new files to be stored there.

 Requests for data on a storage device are handled by secondary storage management as well.
 For example, when a user double-clicks on a file to open it, secondary storage management receives that request and helps retrieve it from a storage device.

 The access management component is tasked with managing user access to data on a computer.
 User accounts provide each user with specific access to software, files, and functionality in an operating system.
 The ability to install a software program is controlled by access management.
 Access to view, edit, and delete a file is managed by access management.
 Changing set tings in the operating system is managed by access management.
 How a user interacts with the operating system and uses software is handled by access management.

 The system resource management component is responsible for managing the allocation of system resources, like memory and CPU time.
 When programs are running, they require the use of memory and CPU time to function properly.
 System resource management determines how much memory and CPU time that program is allowed to use at any given time.